Bonython

 Bonython has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely affecting this region.
-Notable projects are Canberra Light Rail Stage 4 from Woden to Tuggeranong, Banks Gateway Estate, Tuggeranong Public Housing Development, and Southquay Greenway Stage 2 - Block 1 Section 80 Public Housing.
-The following details those most relevant.
+Infrastructure changes significantly impact an area's performance.
+AreaSearch identified three projects influencing this region: Canberra Light Rail Stage 4 from Woden to Tuggeranong, Banks Gateway Estate, and Tuggeranong Public Housing Development.
+Notably, Southquay Greenway Stage 2 - Block 1 Section 80 Public Housing is also relevant.

 Professional plan users can use the search below to filter and access additional projects.